InfuseAI/primehub-site/website/versioned_docs/version-3.0/getting_started/install_primehub.md

 ## Troubleshooting

-1. If there is something run when installing, you can check the bootstrap job log to see what's going on
+1. If there is something wrong when installing, you can check the bootstrap job log to see what's going on

    ```
    kubectl -n hub logs jobs/primehub-bootstrap